 Nav20s: Right Where You Are – Christ, Work, Mission and Community – Combines interviews from Chicago and Atlanta to highlight the role that the Nav20s can play in the transition to life after college.

-To go further, pick and choose among the chapters of the Biblical Perspective, Nehemiah or Daniel studies.
+To go further, do the rest of the Biblical Perspective study or pick and choose among its chapters or the chapters of the Nehemiah or Daniel studies.
 Most are titled clearly and can generally stand alone.
-The Daniel study will be well-received by a “post-modern” audience but might be too “edgy” for some.

 To start on the topic of calling, use either 1) the “Theology of Work” article and discussion guide or 2) the introduction to the Biblical Perspective study.
 To go deeper, pick parts of the Exploring Your Life Purpose toolkit.

-To lead a Collegiate Nav night or senior seminar, use the Supercut video and video discussion guide.
+To lead a Collegiate Nav night or senior seminar, use the “Right Where You Are” video and video discussion guide.
 Follow the discussion with a short talk on any of the Nav20s pursuits: Christ, Work, Mission, and Community.
 Mention challenges but focus on the positives of transitioning into a new context.
 (Seek to serve the audience, not recruit them.)
 End with prayer.
 To lead a longer “transition” seminar, consider this four week plan.

 Our deepest thanks to the Lilly Endowment, who funded the development of God’s Calling and Your Vocation through their College Ministry Theological Exploration of Vocation initiative.